adrianhacker-pdx/MKR-holder-DAI-gest/2020/Week 13 2020 (March 26).md

 Constrained Dai liquidity has been persistent as crypto market fears linger.
 Dai holders are less motivated to sell because of the stability offered by Dai during these uncertain times.
 The peg has been running at a spread of (L)$1.02-(H)$1.04 over the last week.
 Although high, this price point has been stable which is a good sign.

 Dai that is created by Eth-A remained flat as price instability fears remain in the forefront of people's investing fears.
-Until a slightly higher peg is to be expected while Dai demand is high and supply stays constrained.
+A slightly higher peg is to be expected while Dai demand is high and supply stays constrained.
 Completing all of the flop auctions is a high priority to help relieve the current Dai liquidation crunch.

 ## Sai Migration